 The opioid crisis is a complex health and social issue with devastating consequences for individuals, families and communities.
-In 2017, according to the Public Health Agency of Canada (PHAC), an estimated 3,996 Canadians died from an apparent opioid-related overdose.
+Between January 2016 and March 2019, an estimated 12,800 Canadians died from an apparent opioid-related overdose, according to the Public Health Agency of Canada (PHAC) External link, opens in new window.

 Opioid-Related Harms in Canada

 Opioid poisonings are on the rise in Canada — between 2012 and 2017, hospitalization rates increased by 27%.
 In this latest report, we take a closer look at the rates of hospital stays and emergency department visits due to opioid poisonings, and at how rural and small communities across Canada are affected.